-During the Trump Presidency the constant refrain that I often heard from pundits and members of my own family was, “If Obama did that……..” insert whatever Trump transgression after the word ‘that’ and I’m sure it was also proceeded by, “You see Black people have to be twice as good but still get twice as much sh*t, for lesser transgressions” My family and some friends are right about Black people in the macro and Obama in the micro.
+During the Trump Presidency the constant refrain that I often heard from pundits and members of my own family was, “If Obama did that……..” insert whatever Trump transgression after the word ‘that’ and I’m sure it was also proceeded by, “You see Black people have to be twice as good but still get twice as much sh*t, for lesser transgressions.”
+My family and some friends are right about Black people in the macro and Obama in the micro.
 Lets look at the micro for a moment, it’s true Obama got more shit for wearing a tan suit than Trump has gotten for…..for….for, F*CKING ANYTHING.
-He, Trump this is, has an addiction and his addiction is getting away with sh*t.
+He, Trump that is, has an addiction and his addiction is getting away with sh*t.
 Let me repeat that again Donald J. Trump is addicted to getting away with sh*t.
 And part of his high, if you will isn’t the “getting away with it”.
 It’s getting over on those that enable and those that let him do so.
 We’ll come back to that.
 Back to the macro, the refrain, “If Black people did that…” is from a greater cultural trope in the Black American experience, that I often heard/hear, “If that had been a Black Man…” I personally believe that that is a form of psychological terrorism to keep Black People in their place.
-Especially poor Black People, now you may think that I’m being hyperbolic, but I’m not policies in America have been written and are being written to keep Black People especially poor Black People in their place.
-So if you believe that you have a place in a so called free society, that there are places you can’t go, that you may get shot during a traffic violation, then you have been psychologically terrorized.
+Especially poor Black People, now you may think that I’m being hyperbolic, but I’m not.
+Policies in America have been written and are being written to keep Black People; especially poor Black People in their place.
+So if you believe that you have a place in a so called free society, yet there are places you can’t go, places where you may get shot during a traffic violation, and you avoid said places, then you have been/are being psychologically terrorized.

 More often than not we associate terror with violence or intimidation, and most of the time when we hear the word terrorism we think of or recall extremely violent acts, 9/11 for example.
 Some of us who are old enough will never forget planes flying into the twin towers, and the towers crumbling to the ground as if they were models, like the technical and professional demolition of two buildings.
 Don’t worry I’m not going into conspiracy mode.
 But I always thought and wondered about how “uniformly” the buildings fell after they burned for a while.
 And just as many of us who saw those terrorist acts on 9/11, will not forget said acts.
 Many of us will not forget what happened on January 6th, 2021, from here on referred to as 1/6.
 On a side note and again not going all conspiratorial but isn’t it interesting one in six Americans go hungry, and Wealthy Americans pay only one-sixth the rate of their 1953 counterparts.
 Forgive me I digress.